mook-as/kubecf-docs/content/en/docs/Deployment/kubernetes-deploy.md

 ### Access

-Run the following command to access the cluster after the cf-operator & kubecf has completed sucessfuly the deployment and all pods are up & running correctly
+Run the following commands to access the cluster after the cf-operator and KubeCF has completed sucessfuly the deployment and all pods are up & running correctly

 ```shell